Kolbesmith24/Cybersecurity/README.md

 # Cybersecurity Notes

-Welcome to my cybersecurity notes repository!
+Welcome to my personal cybersecurity notes repository!

 This repo documents everything I'm learning on my journey to becoming a penetration tester — from certifications and CTFs to tools, attack techniques, and red team methodologies.